Why Canadians Delay Dental Visits

 4. Cost Concerns

-5. Winter & Seasonal Avoidance (Common in Calgary)
+5. Seasonal Avoidance (Especially in Calgary Winters)

 What Happens When You Delay Dental Visits?

-• Small cavities grow
+• Small cavities grow into major decay

-• Gum inflammation progresses silently
+• Gum inflammation turns into periodontal disease

 • Plaque hardens into tartar